jairNeto/ibm-recommender-system/README.md

 Part of the code used is inspired from the Experimental Design & Recommendations module of the Udacity Nanodegree.
-Go ahead and contribute to this repository. the data was kindly provided by IBM Watson Studio Plataform
+Go ahead and contribute to this repository. the data was kindly provided by IBM Watson Studio Platform